x

 Wormwood, mugwort, common mugwort, common wormwood

 Common wormwood is a North American native.
+This species is very common, and sometimes invasive.
 Don’t confuse it with the related species, Artemisia absinthium (from which absinthe is made)—it is also called wormwood.
 In Russia and the Ukraine, a common name for wormwood (полынь) is “chernobyl.”
 Like the town, whose name dates back to the 12th century, the origin of the name is not known.

 References: